 Coach Howard's rowing career began at the start of the second year of Community Rowing Inc. (CRI) in 1986.
 Her involvement with CRI included serving on the board of Directors, volunteer coaching, helping to implement rowing for disabled children and, most fun of all, competing with the competitive women's program.
 As a member of both CRI and Cambridge Boat Club she has won an array of medals in masters races on the national and international stage.
 Coach Howard is a certified indoor rowing instructor and is currently teaching classes at Chatham Health and Fitness Club.

 John rowed in high school and college many, many years ago.
-He recently has served as a volunteer coach for Nauset Tech Crew.
+He served as a volunteer coach for Nauset Tech Crew.
 He is married with one (non-rower) daughter, a rower son-in-law, and three future rower grandsons.
 His vision is of a very robust rowing community on the Cape.

 Carol has been a rower for 26 years.
 She is a founding member of the Cotuit Rowing Club (est. 1990).
 She raced competitively in the 90's in New England and the HOCR.
 More recently, she has raced her 1x in New England and three times in the HOCR.
 She has rowed on open water rowing tours in fifteen countries all over the world and has taken her Alden 1x down the Connecticut River and up the coast of Maine.